Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 Birth control pills won’t decrease appetite or improve a woman’s metabolism.
 However, some birth control options can prevent water retention and also act as a diuretic, which can give women who would otherwise retain water a slimmer appearance.

-For women who are concerned about water retention and bloating while on birth control, they should try low-dose estrogen pills and steer clear of birth control shots.
+For women who are concerned about water retention, bloating, and weight gain while on birth control, they should try low-dose estrogen pills and steer clear of birth control shots.
 A woman may need to try a few different types of pills before finding one that works for her lifestyle and physiology.
 Some women may not like the side effects of hormonal birth control and may need to stick with barrier methods or use a non-hormonal IUD.

 If you’re curious about hormonal birth control pills that do not cause water retention, it’s important to speak to your doctor to explore your contraceptive options.